Discovery of energy landscapes towards optimized quantum transport: Environmental effects and long-range tunneling: Conclusions

 \section{Conclusions}

-We identified distinct classes of energy landscapes that maximize population flux along quasi-one-dimensional chains.
-Hand-in-hand with the optimization, the analysis of the resulting steady state allowed us to uncover transport mechanisms.
-Towards the objective of optimized transport, we specifically compared (i) the role of the environment and (ii) the impact of short-range vs. long-range tunneling on chain design.
+Using modern optimization algorithms, we have identified distinct classes of energy landscapes that maximize population flux along quasi-one-dimensional chains.
+Hand-in-hand with the optimization, the analysis of the resulting steady state has allowed us to guess at underlying transport mechanisms.
+Toward the objective of optimized transport, we specifically studied (i) the role of the environment and (ii) the impact of short-range vs. long-range tunneling on chain design.
 The interplay of these incoherent and coherent effects leads to complex transport behavior.
 Optimized transport in the models required these factors to cooperate.
+Importantly, in the presence of long-range tunneling couplings, the optimization approach discovered energetic profiles that would be very difficult to guess analytically.

-We modeled the chain’s interaction with its environment using Lindblad jump operators.
+We modeled the chain’s interaction with its environment using the Lindblad QME.
 In OQS Model I, we incorporated local Lindblad dephasing, which, when viewed in the energy eigenbasis, corresponds to coupling with an infinite-temperature bath.
 In contrast, OQS Model II represents a finite-temperature environment that drives both excitation and relaxation processes between energy eigenstates, while satisfying the detailed balance condition.

-We identified the following design rules for optimizing transfer, summarized in Table I.
+We have identified the following design rules for optimizing transfer, summarized in Table I.

-(i) Coherent model: For short-range tunneling, the optimal configuration features an almost uniform energy landscape, enabling near-ballistic transport.
-When long-range tunneling contributes, the optimal energy profile is non-uniform and corrugated, with intermediate sites energetically detuned.
+(i) Coherent model: for short-range tunneling, the optimal configuration features an almost uniform energy landscape, enabling a constant population profile and thus near-resonant transport.
+When long-range tunneling contributes, the optimal energy profile becomes highly non-uniform and corrugated, with intermediate sites energetically detuned.
 This facilitates a more direct transfer between the chain's endpoints, as evidenced by strong steady-state coherences linking those sites.
 Long-range {\it coherent} tunneling systems are highly sensitive to variations in parameters near optimal energy landscapes.